 1. IPv4: the most common IP version assigned by ISPs

-Yet IPv4’s familiarity can hide complexity.
-Shared addressing, NAT layers, and reputation systems mean that an IPv4 address is often best treated as a network signal rather than an identity.
-In our own incident analyses, a single IPv4 showing up in “suspicious traffic” might represent one attacker, a noisy neighbor behind the same egress, or an entire corporate VPN exit—so decisions like blocking should be paired with context and time windows.
+However, familiarity can hide complexity.
+Shared addressing, NAT, and reputation systems mean an IPv4 address is often a network signal, not an identity.
+In our incident reviews, one suspicious IPv4 may represent one attacker, a noisy neighbor, or a corporate VPN exit.
+Therefore, blocking decisions should always include context and time windows.

 2. IPv6: a newer, longer IP format that many networks use